ds-04/amanda_deploy/README.md

 # amanda_deploy
-Ansible playbooks and roles to deploy Amanda backup: server and clients
+Ansible playbooks and roles to deploy Amanda backup server and clients

 The motivation is to be able to reproduce an Amanda setup quickly and deploy clients quickly with idempotence.